If your ears are bothering you and you’re ready to grab a cotton swab — think again.

-- Ask your doctor’s office to remove wax during your regular exam.
+- Ask your doctor’s office to remove wax.
+If you are still experiencing discomfort or hearing loss, ask your doctor to remove the earwax during your regular exam.

-If we clean our ears too often, the absence of ear wax actually may result in dry, itchy ears.
-The ways that many of us have been conditioned to keep our ears “clean,” may actually do more harm than good.
+If you clean your ears too often, the absence of earwax actually may result in dry, itchy ears.
+The ways that many have been conditioned to keep their ears “clean” may actually do more harm than good.

 Sometimes wax can accumulate excessively, resulting in a blocked ear canal.
-In that case, clean your outer ear with a cloth and try one of the following to remove the blockage:
+In that case, clean your outer ear with a washcloth and try one of the following to remove the blockage:

 - Place a few drops of mineral oil, baby oil, water, or commercial ear drops into the inner ear to soften the wax, which will allow it to come out more easily.

-- You don’t have to do it yourself: Doctors specializing in ear, nose, and throat care have special, safe instruments to vacuum ear wax or otherwise remove it.
+- You don’t have to do it yourself: Doctors who specialize in ear, nose, and throat care have special, safe instruments to vacuum earwax or otherwise remove it.

-Also, it is important to remember that not only is the ear self-cleaning, but it also clears itself due to the body’s normal movements.
-Old ear wax is constantly being transported from the inner ear canal to the ear opening by chewing, talking, or simply moving the jaw.
+Also, it is important to remember that not only is the ear self-cleaning, but it clears itself due to the body’s normal movements.
+Old earwax is constantly being transported from the inner ear canal to the ear opening by chewing, talking, or simply moving the jaw.

 - Do not clean your ears with bobby pins, twisted napkin corners, or other long pointed objects.

-- Do not insert cotton balls into the ear canal.
-They will merely push the wax deeper into the ear canal, causing a blockage.
+- Do not insert cotton balls or cotton swabs into the ear canal.
+They will merely push the wax deeper into the ear canal, possibly causing a blockage.

 - Do not use ear candles.
 The Food and Drug Administration issued a public warning in 2010 that the use of ear candles can lead to serious injuries.

-If you are constantly experiencing excessive amounts of ear wax or a stuffy feeling in your ears, please consult your doctor.
+If you are constantly experiencing excessive amounts of earwax or a stuffy feeling in your ears, consult your health care provider.